Namaste.

 You can arch back just to your own degree,

-And really feel all the rays of the sun and all the energy of the sun pouring down through your hands and through your whole body.
+All the energy of the sun pouring down through your hands and through your whole body.

 And then as you exhale,

-Put your hands together and bow,
+Put your hands together and bow.

 Bow to the energy of the sun.